flynx/object.js/README.md

 - call constructor's `.__rawinstance__(..)` if defined or `makeRawInstance(..)` to create an instance,
 - call instance's `.__init__(..)` if present.

+Note that `Constructor(<name>, <prototype>)` is intentionally set as default instead of having the _parent-constructor_ as the last argument, this is done for two reasons:
+- The main cause to inherit from a constructor is to extend it,
+- In real code the `Constructor(<name>, <prototype>)` is more common than empty inheritance.

 Shorthand to `Constructor(..)`